cesar-younes/Packer-AzureARM/basic-template/README.md

   "while($true) { $imageState = Get-ItemProperty HKLM:\\SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Setup\\State | Select ImageState; Write-Output $imageState.ImageState; if($imageState.ImageState -ne 'IMAGE_STATE_GENERALIZE_RESEAL_TO_OOBE') { Start-Sleep -s 10 } else { break } }"
 ]
 ```
-In my example template you will see 3 lines that I ran before but those are circumstancial and I only needed to add them because I was building my template with a hosted VM and Azure DevOps
+In my example template you will see 3 lines that I ran before the sysprep but those are circumstancial and I only needed to add them because I was building my template with a hosted VM and Azure DevOps

 # How to build it
 The template requires the following environment variables as input